 My first concern is the level of ambition as written in the legislation.
 When I first read the legislation, I found it rather weak.
 It does not lay out much in the way of ambition.
 And, in addition, it barely mentioned science and technology at all.
 This will be changed through the amendments which I shall be putting forward.

-But having talked with the spoken with the Commission and with the director of the EIT, I’m reassured that the quality of the work that is going on in many areas is good and what I’d like to do is to see more of that written into the legislation and we will be working on that.
+Having spoken with the Commission and with the director of the EIT, I am reassured that the quality of the work underway in many areas is excellent, but we should see a requirement for high quality written into the strategic agenda and accompanying legislation.

 Without invention there’s nothing to innovate.
 So, technical education is critical to the continuance of the EIT and we must remember this is an institute of innovation and technology.
 The end result of the knowledge triangle should not just be to sell ideas, we are selling products and we’re selling services which can be used in daily life.
 Thinking about the spread and the widening of EIT areas of operation is absolutely critical to this.
 The EIT needs to be serving all member states, or as many as possible, and at the same time as acknowledging the need for high ambition and high standards.
 With this in mind, we need to be front-loading education in the RIS (Regional Innovation Scheme).
 I would say, also, that we need to be encouraging technical education and entrepreneurial education in the RIS states … people are just as bright in Romania as they are in the UK and in Germany, they just haven’t had years and years and years of an established, quality education system.
 That is what the RIS should be encouraging.

 With this in mind, I will turn to funding.
 The new funding model seems reasonable.
 Like everyone, I have a concern that the early models for KICs were not well guided and, financially at least, they don’t seem to be fully succeeding.
 I ask everyone, however, never to forget that at least 30% of the responsibility of the EIT and every KIC (Knowledge Innovation Centres) is education.